thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default Modal;
 ```

 Here's a basic modal component we'll be working with.
-It renders its children and includes a Close button, all of which only appear if showModal is set to true.
+It renders its children and includes a Close button, all of which only appear if `showModal` is set to `true`.
 We're also incorporating an `onClose` function, which is executed when the user clicks on either the Close button or the backdrop.
 Be sure to add the `stopPropagation()` function to the click event on the `modal-content` to avoid unintentionally triggering the `onClose` function.

 Next, let's put this component into action in our `App.tsx`.
-Typically in larger applications, you'd avoid rendering the modal directly in the `App.tsx` file, but for simplicity's sake, we'll do so in this instance:
+Typically in larger applications, you'd avoid rendering the modal directly in the `App.tsx` file, but for the scope of this guide, we will do so:

 ```
 // src/App.tsx